UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 We will update the configuration to avoid this.
 For not the problem can be avoided by specifying `--nodes=1` when submitting jobs.

+### /dev/shm size

+The size of /dev/shm on compute nodes is 50% of the nodes memory.
+This is the Linux default.
+We plan to increase the size to closer to 100% as some applications needs to store larger files there.